iunknownexist/gulp-replace-md5/readme.md

 # gulp-replace-md5
-a gulp plugin to replace static file url with file-md5.
+A gulp plugin to replace static file url with file-md5.

 ## Usage